OSGeo/OSGeoLive-doc/en/quickstart/osgearth_quickstart.rst

 * In a console, type::

   osgviewer /usr/share/osgearth/maps/openstreetmap.earth

-*  Press 'h' for help.
+*  Press :kbd:`h` for help.
 See also openscenegraph.org_ for more help.

 .. _openscenegraph.org: http://www.openscenegraph.org/projects/osg/wiki/Support/UserGuides/osgviewer